ngmor/attack-of-the-franka/README.md

 #### To Start Attacking Enemies
 `ros2 service call /look_for_enemies std_srvs/srv/Empty`

+### List of all nodes and launchfiles and what they do:
+#### Package Name: attack_of_the_franka
+Type: ament_python
+#### Nodes:
+- camera_processor.py
+    - Performs image processing for ally and enemy detection based on color.
+    - Gets workspace area transforms and the robot transform
+- common.py
+    - A common library for functions/values used by all nodes
+- robot_control.py
+    - Runs the state machine related to motion and interacts with our moveit_interface API to plan and attack enemies.
+It processes camera information to locate allies and enemies and provides helpful services to do a variety of tasks with the lightsaber and blocks interaction. simple_move
+    - Controls robot and planning scene using the moveit_interface API.
+#### Launchfiles:
+- realsense.launch.py
+    - Launches the nodes needed to read in information from the RealSense camera and april tags to recognize the table and block locations relative to the robot base
+- robot.launch.py
+    - Launches the robot_control node and other programs to view the rviz simulation of the franka robot
+- attach_of_the_franka.launch.py
+    - combines the above two launch files to set up all the nodes needed to run the services and nodes needed to attack enemies moveit_testing.launch.py
+- Launches the moveit launch file as well as out testing node named simple_move

 ### Helpful Services:
  - move_to_home (std_srvs.srv.Empty): moves the robot to a predetermined home position